 CSP Formalization by Means of CASP: we begin by modeling the assignment of a leaf to a position p by the CSP variable assignedLeaf(p).
 Since CSP variables have numerical values, we map the name l of a leaf $\langle w, c \rangle$ (given by leafWeightCard(l, w, c)) to an integer id ranging from 1 to n and add an auxiliary fact leafId(l,id) to a program.
-The EZCSP declaration of assignedLeaf(p) is: $cspvar(assignedLeaf(P), 1, N) \leftarrow position(P), \ num(N).$ The fact that a leaf can only be assigned one position is compactly enforced by means of a global constraint $all\different$ , encoded by $required(all\different([assignedLeaf/1]))$ . where the expression [assignedLeaf/1] denotes the list of the CSP variables formed by function symbol assignedLeaf with arity 1.
-These two rules are counterparts of the rules (1) in $\Pi_1(WA)$ .
-The statement $cspvar(innerNodeColor(P), 0, 2) \leftarrow position(P)$ . declares a CSP variable innerNodeColor(k) for each inner node k; the value of the variable denotes the color assigned to k that ranges between 0 (representing color red) and 2 (representing blue).
-The association between a color and its identifier is encoded by a set of facts of the form color Id(c,id), where c is red, blue or green, and id is its identifier.
+The EZCSP declaration of assignedLeaf(p) is:

+$$cspvar(assignedLeaf(P), 1, N) \leftarrow position(P), num(N).$$ (4)

+The fact that a leaf can only be assigned one position is compactly enforced by means of a global constraint $all\different$ , encoded by where the expression [assignedLeaf/1] denotes the list of the CSP variables formed by function symbol assignedLeaf with arity 1.
+Rules (4) and (5) are the counterparts of (1) in $\Pi_1(WA)$ .
+The statement declares a CSP variable innerNodeColor(k) for each inner node k; the value of the variable denotes the color assigned to k that ranges between 0 (representing color red) and 2 (representing blue).
+The association between a color and its identifier is encoded by a set of facts of the form colorId(c,id), where c is red, blue or green, and id is its identifier.
 The declaration of innerNodeColor(k) is the counterpart of rule (2).
 As in $\Pi_1(WA)$ , the weight of an inner node k is modeled by a CSP variable weight(k).
 The variable declaration remains the same, but the encoding of the requirements on weight(k) is different.
 For instance, rule (3) becomes: